a3-audio/a3-doc/source/user/a3mix.md

 - A³ Buttonmatrix PCB v0.1
 - A³ Motion PCB V0.1

+## Network and PoE
+- When a plan calls for multiple devices to be connected to one PoE/PoE+ switch, it’s necessary to ensure the total wattage required by the devices do not exceed the maximum wattage of the switch
+- This device powers up as soon as the PoE powersupply is connected

 ## Box Contents
 - A³ Motion
 - Network cable
 - Quickstart Guide
 - Safety & Warranty Manual

-## Network and PoE
-- When a plan calls for multiple devices to be connected to one PoE/PoE+ switch, it’s necessary to ensure the total wattage required by the devices do not exceed the maximum wattage of the switch.
-- This device powers up as soon as the PoE powersupply is connected.
--
 ## Misc
-- Items not listed under Box Contents are sold separately.
+- Items not listed under Box Contents are sold separately